QuestNetwork/qd-music-ts/README.md

 ## Description

 qD Vibes is a module for qDesk.
-It's accessible across qDesk, you can use it with qDesk Social, qDesk Messages and other qDesk modules.
+It's accessible across qDesk, you can use it with qD Social, qD Messages and other qD modules.

-qD Vibes offers the ability to share music and videos, as well as to explore music and videos shared by peers on the network. qD Vibes is connected to [qD Social](https://github.com/QuestNetwork/qd-social-js) and uses the station supplied by qDesk Social.
+qD Vibes offers the ability to share music and videos, as well as to explore music and videos shared by peers on the network. qD Vibes is connected to [qD Social](https://github.com/QuestNetwork/qd-social-js) and uses the station supplied by it.

 Music and videos can be offered for free and artists can receive donations.
 Premium content is purchased using supported wallets.
 Copyright infringement is reported directly to the artists or their representatives by free and premium crawlers.

-qD Vibes and qDesk Social are modules for [qDesk](https://github.com/QuestNetwork/qDesk) and it's built on [Quest OS](https://github.com/QuestNetwork/quest-os-js) which makes use of the [Interplanetary Filesystem](https://ipfs.io), [IPFS GossipSub](https://blog.ipfs.io/2020-05-20-gossipsub-v1.1/), [IPFS DAGs](https://docs.ipfs.io/concepts/merkle-dag/), and [qDesk](https://github.com/QuestNetwork/qDesk), our example app based on [Angular10](https://angular.io/).
+qD Vibes and qD Social are modules for [qDesk](https://github.com/QuestNetwork/qDesk) and it's built on [Quest OS](https://github.com/QuestNetwork/quest-os-js) which makes use of the [Interplanetary Filesystem](https://ipfs.io), [IPFS GossipSub](https://blog.ipfs.io/2020-05-20-gossipsub-v1.1/), [IPFS DAGs](https://docs.ipfs.io/concepts/merkle-dag/), and [qDesk](https://github.com/QuestNetwork/qDesk), our example app based on [Angular10](https://angular.io/).

 We have chosen Angular/Electron as an example environment because we believe it offers the best accessibility for developers coming from any other language/framework.
 The Quest Network is already being used in Python on PyQt5 and we aim to provide the underlying library in Go and wherever possible in Rust as well.